KhronosGroup/glTF/specification/README.md

 * Ease of runtime application development, i.e., easy to render

 To achieve this:
-* glTF uses [JSON](http://www.json.org/) for the scene graph, materials, and cameras.
+* glTF uses [JSON](http://www.json.org/) for the node hierarchy, materials, and cameras.
 JSON is compact, especially compared to XML, and minifies and compresses well.
 For WebGL users, JSON parases in a single line of JavaScript using `JSON.parse`.
 Free JSON libraries are also available for all major languages.
 * glTF stores geometry using binary, which allows efficient creation of GL buffers - as opposed to COLLADA, for example, where geometry is stored in XML).
 With the exception of potential decompression, geometry from glTF can be provided to GL directly with [`bufferData`](http://www.khronos.org/opengles/sdk/docs/man/xhtml/glBufferData.xml) or [`bufferSubData`](http://www.khronos.org/opengles/sdk/docs/man/xhtml/glBufferSubData.xml).
 * glTF provides a streamlined set of features, relying on a content pipeline to do as much preprocessing as possible so the runtime application can efficiently load and render assets.
 In particular:
    * glTF only supports variations of triangle, line, and point primitives.
 It does not support more complex primitives found in modeling-tool formats like polygons and splines.
 Instead, complex primitives are converted to triangles in the content pipeline.